mkorchuck/martakorczak.com/content/research/_index.md

 math: false
 ---
 #### The Political Risks of Separating<br>(Local) News from Entertainment
-<span style="font-size:0.7em;">  Voters no longer rely on daily TV news broadcasts or newspapers to learn about political matters.<br>In 2023, the average American devoted merely 37% of daily media consumption time to traditional media channels,<br>a significant decline from 68% in 2011.
+<span style="font-size:0.7em;"><p>Voters no longer rely on daily TV news broadcasts or newspapers to learn about political matters.</p>
+<p style="margin:0;">In 2023, the average American devoted merely 37% of daily media consumption time to traditional media channels,<br>a significant decline from 68% in 2011.
 This trend reflects a broader change in media markets:<br>where traditional media once bundled news with entertainment—compelling viewers to consume both—digital technologies
 now enable more granular, independent consumption patterns.<br> Consumers can now selectively subscribe to movie streaming services or specialized news platforms, rendering news and entertainment increasingly economic substitutes.<br>In this paper I show how this decoupling of media consumption can affect political outcomes, focusing on the rent-seeking behavior of politicians.<br>My results are especially relevant for relatively smaller constituencies